 The pharmacokinetic approach entails studying the four steps of absorption, distribution, metabolism, and excretion (ADME) of a certain drug.
 The bioavailability of a drug is based on the absorption and metabolism of a compound.

 The absorption depends on the solubility and lipophilicity and can be modified by the addition of alcoholic, acidic, or carboxylic groups.
-The high rate of metabolism, on the other hand, can reduce the bioavailability.
-SAR can be used to determine the solubility, rate of reaction, metabolism and other factors between drugs.
+The high rate of metabolism, on the other hand, can reduce bioavailability.
+SAR can be used to determine the solubility, rate of reaction, metabolism, and other factors between drugs.

 The interaction between drugs and receptors occurs by reversible binding where weak ionic bonds may form between the drug and receptor.
 Another method is irreversible binding, as in the case of covalent bonds.
-SAR can be determined using various in silico methods that have been developed to understand the interaction between target receptor and drugs.
+SAR can be determined using various in silico methods that have been developed to understand the interaction between target receptors and drugs.